Using OpenCensus with Bigtable and Cloud Trace

 In the right pane, the distribution heatmap graph is shown.

-Since this tutorial uses multiple GCP components, please be sure to delete the associated resources once you are done.
+Since this tutorial uses multiple Google Cloud components, please be sure to delete the associated resources once you are done.